brotherclone/mouse-mountain-two/Mouse Mountain Two/Assets/Docs/Design/DesignBriefv0.md

 #### Encounters
 Encounters take place outside the mountain on missions and when the mountain is raided.
 It is turn based combat also on a hex board.

+## Prototype 0

+1. There is a simple menu screen with a start button.
+Clicking this loads the prototype level.
+2. The prototype level is defined by a JSON file.
+It defined the grid and places two objects:
+   1. A test mouse
+   2. The owl arch
+3. The camera is positioned over the center of the hex grid.
+The player can move the camera with WASD and mouse wheel.
+When an object is clicked it moves to focus on it and opens a corresponding UI panel.
+Pressing 'esc' returns the camera to its height of the default position with the selected item centered below it and restores the ability for the player to move the camera.

+### Art
+1. A skybox determined by the level
+2. Placeholder 3D
+### UI
+1. Menu
+2. Info on the selected object
+3. Sample buttons including a close button that works like 'esc'
+### Audio
+1. An ambient loop that is determined by the level
+2. Button click sounds
+3. A Camera whoosh sound